alosadagrande/tekton-dpdk/blog.md

 # Introduction

-You've probably heard about 5G, edge computing and the potential to change the world and affect our lives.
+You've probably heard about the fifth-generation technology standard for cellular networks (5G) or edge computing, and the potential to change the world and affect our lives.
 This new technology will support billions of devices with almost no latency at speeds around 20 times faster than its predecessor.
-Now, think about the Internet of Things (IoT), Telemedicine, Augmented and Virtual Reality, Autonomous Cars, Faster Gaming finally being real... apologies for interrupting, but let's put aside for a moment our imagination and dig into the technology required to fulfill our dreams.
+Now, think about the Internet of Things (IoT), Telemedicine, Virtual Reality (VR), Autonomous Cars, Faster Gaming...
+Apologies for interrupting, but let's put aside for a moment our imagination and dig into the technology required to satisfy our dreams.

 All of these technologies and applications often demand very high-performance requirements for both throughput, latency, and efficiency.
-This means that a compilation of multiple features is required to allow adequate utilization of the underlying platform capabilities when deploying deterministic applications.
-Some examples of these required network features are Multus CNI, SR-IOV and DPDK.
+This means that a compilation of multiple features is required for adequate utilization of the underlying platform capabilities when deploying **deterministic** applications.
+Some examples of these required network features are [Multus CNI](https://github.com/intel/multus-cni), [SR-IOV](https://en.wikipedia.org/wiki/Single-root_input/output_virtualization) and [Data Plane Development Kit (DPDK)](https://www.dpdk.org/).
 They are elements of what is called Containerized Network Functions or Cloud-native Network Functions (CNFs).

 ## Containerized Network Functions

 Before talking about CNFs, it is important to first understand Network Functions Virtualization (NFV).
 NFV replaces network hardware appliances with software, including virtual network functions (VNFs), that run on virtual machines (VMs) running on commodity hardware.
-CNFs are like VNFs, but they run on lighter-weight containers on top of Kubernetes, providing greater agility and ease of deployment compared with VMs.
-While VNFs are software forms of network appliances such as routers, firewalls, load-balancers, etc. deployed as one or more VMs, CNFs are just the containerized network functions, which increases portability—not the entire OS.
+CNFs are similar to VNFs, but they run on lighter-weight containers on top of Kubernetes, providing greater agility and ease of deployment compared with VMs.
+While VNFs are software forms of network appliances such as routers, firewalls, load-balancers, etc. deployed as one or more VMs, CNFs are just the containerized network functions.

-In a generic Kubernetes application, the single networking interface provided by a POD (eth0) is sufficient for most purposes.
+In a generic Kubernetes application, the single networking interface provided by a Pod (eth0) is sufficient for most purposes.
 It even can be extended using CNI plugins available.
-However, in cases where low latency and high network performance is a must, we need a way of providing additional network interfaces to the POD which has direct access to the hardware (NIC).
-Therefore, our application can communicate with the hardware which delivers these high capacities outside of the standard Kubernetes networking.
+However, in cases where low latency and high network performance is a must, we need a way of providing additional network interfaces to the Pod which has direct access to the hardware (NIC).
+Then, the application can communicate with the hardware which delivers these high capacities outside of the standard Kubernetes networking.
 This is why we start talking about CNFs and ways to accelerate them.

-In the OpenShift blog, we already presented and "demystified" [Multus](https://www.openshift.com/blog/demystifying-multus) and their deep relation with SR-IOV technology when dealing with high-performance networking workloads.
-Basically, Multus will allow our application to attach to a virtual function (VF) interface on SR-IOV capable hardware on the Kubernetes node.
+In the OpenShift blog, we already presented and ["demystified" Multus](https://www.openshift.com/blog/demystifying-multus) by showing their deep relation with SR-IOV technology when dealing with high-performance networking workloads.
+Basically, Multus enables our application to attach to a virtual function (VF) interface presented by an SR-IOV capable NIC on the Kubernetes Node.
 This will permit us to achieve near-native networking performance.
 The [SR-IOV Operator](https://docs.openshift.com/container-platform/4.5/networking/hardware_networks/installing-sriov-operator.html) became GA on OpenShift 4.3, so information on how to install and configure it can be found in the official documentation.

 ![SR-IOV and Multus diagram](./content/Demystifying-Multus-4.webp)

-In this blog post, we are going to focus on a Technology Preview feature in OpenShift 4.5 called Data Plane Development Kit (DPDK).
+## Data Plane Development Kit (DPDK)

 [DPDK](https://www.dpdk.org/) is a set of libraries and drivers for Linux and BSD built to accelerate packet processing workloads designed to run on x86, POWER and ARM processors.
 DPDK offers offloading TCP packet processing from the operating system Kernel space to process them in the User space to obtain a high performant and deterministic system.

-DPDK libraries offer to avoid as much as possible kernel interrupts by skipping the Kernel space and  move the User space instead.
-This is possible thanks to DPDK libraries and the DPDK poll mode driver (PMD), who is responsible for the communication between the application and network card, listening in a loop avoiding as much as possible interrupts while forwarding packets.
-That can be shown in this diagram below:
+DPDK libraries offer to avoid as much as possible kernel interrupts by skipping the Kernel space and move to the User space instead.
+This is possible thanks to the DPDK libraries and the DPDK poll mode driver (PMD).
+This driver is responsible for the communication between the application and network card, listening in a loop avoiding as much as possible interrupts while forwarding packets.
+The diagram below streamlines the idea:

 ![Networking using DPDK libraries](./content/kernel-user-space.png)

-In OpenShift 4.5, as Technology Preview, it is possible to use DPDK libraries and attach the network interface directly to the POD (SR-IOV virtual function).
-Therefore, DPDK will be skipping the use of the Kernel space in both the POD and the Worker node Operating System.
+In OpenShift 4.5, as Technology Preview, it is possible to use the DPDK libraries and attach a network interface (SR-IOV virtual function) directly to the Pod.
+With the intention of facilitating the application built process, we can leverage Red Hat's [DPDK builder image](registry.redhat.io/openshift4/dpdk-base-rhel8) available from Red Hat's official registry.
+This base or builder image is intended to build applications powered by DPDK and also work with multiple CNI plugins.

+**NOTE:** At the time of writing DPDK base image is running DPDK version 18.11.2.
+This [DPDK RHEL8 base image](https://catalog.redhat.com/software/containers/openshift4/dpdk-base-rhel8/5e32be6cdd19c77896004a41?container-tabs=overview) is built and maintained by Red Hat and based on the [Universal Base Image 8](https://access.redhat.com/articles/4238681).

 # Scenario

-In this blog post, we are going to show how to leverage Red Hat's [DPDK builder image](registry.redhat.io/openshift4/dpdk-base-rhel8) available from Red Hat's official registry to build applications powered by DPDK.
-In this task, a continuous deployment process (pipeline) driven by Cloud-native CI/CD on OpenShift called OpenShift Pipelines will assist us.
-The goal is to create a pipeline that allows us to get the code, build and deploy a DPDK application.
-In this example, we are going to install [testPMD](https://doc.dpdk.org/guides/testpmd_app_ug/), which is an application that can be used to test the DPDK in a packet forwarding mode and also to access NIC hardware features such as Flow Director.
+Our goal is to create an automated pipeline that allows us to get the code, build and deploy a DPDK application.
+In this task, a continuous deployment process driven by Cloud-native CI/CD on OpenShift called [OpenShift Pipelines](https://docs.openshift.com/container-platform/4.5/pipelines/understanding-openshift-pipelines.html) will assist us.
+As an example application that requires DPDK libraries, we are going to build [testPMD](https://doc.dpdk.org/guides/testpmd_app_ug/).
+TestPMD is an application used to test DPDK in a packet forwarding mode and also to access NIC hardware features such as Flow Director.

-> :exclamation: In this case, testPMD serves as an example of how to build a more fully-featured application using the DPDK base image.
+> :exclamation: testPMD is only provided as a simple example of how to build a more fully-featured application using the DPDK base image.

 ![CD DPDK application architecture](./content/architecture.png)